jecki/DHParser/documentation_src/Manual.rst

 :py:mod:`toolkit` - various little helper functions for DHParser.
 Usually,
     there is no need to call any of these directly.

-:py:mod:`versionnumber.py` - this modules contains merely the version-number
-    of the DHParser-package.

 .. _pyparsing: https://github.com/pyparsing/pyparsing/
 .. _lark: https://github.com/lark-parser/lark